vanhoangkha/Build-Games-with-Amazon-Q-CLI/README.md

 1. **Initial Concept**: Started with a basic idea for an art creation game
 2. **Core Implementation**: Built the fundamental drawing mechanics and particle systems
 3. **UI Enhancement**: Added a professional interface with controls and visual feedback
+4. **Web Adaptation**: Converted the Pygame application to a web-based version
-4. **Refinement**: Fixed issues and optimized for different environments
+5. **Refinement**: Fixed issues and optimized for different environments
-5. **Documentation**: Created comprehensive guides and instructions
+6. **Documentation**: Created comprehensive guides and instructions

 ## Future Enhancements